mihir09/SplitIt/README.md

 ### Overview

 In this latest update, SplitIt introduces an advanced option of splitting expense by shares or perecentages.
 This enhancement offers users a more personalized approach to dividing expenses among group members, allowing for greater flexibility in financial arrangements.
-Not only that now users can utilize calculator for performing advance calculation without need to switch to other application.
+Not only that, now users can utilize calculator for performing advance calculation without need to switch to other application.
+In addition to this, users have the option to choose an expense category to classify their spending.

 ### How it Works